apollographql/apollo-kotlin/README.md

 #### Reverting to the 1.2.x plugin

 If, despite the above, you can't make it work, you can keep the 1.2.x plugin.
 It is available in the `apollo-gradle-plugin-deprecated` artifact.
-Make sure to open an [issue](https://github.com/apollographql/apollo-android/issues) as the 1.2.x will be removed in a future version.
+Make sure to open an [issue](https://github.com/apollographql/apollo-android/issues) as the 1.2.x plugin will be removed in a future version.

 ### Singularization